aspose-cells/Aspose.Cells-Doc-md/french/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-8-9-0-release-notes/_index.fr.md

 {{% alert color="primary" %}}

-Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.8.1, Aspose.Cells for .NET v8.8.2, Aspose.Cells for .NET v8.8.3, Aspose.Cells for .NET v8 .9.0, Aspose.Cells for Java v8.8.1, Aspose.Cells for Java v8.8.2, Aspose.Cells for Java v8.8.3 et Aspose.Cells for Java v8.9.0 sont également inclus dans cet Android for Java v8.9.0.
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.8.1, Aspose.Cells for .NET v8.8.2, Aspose.Cells for .NET v8.8.3, Aspose.Cells for .NET v8.
+9.0, Aspose.Cells for Java v8.8.1, Aspose.Cells for Java v8.8.2, Aspose.Cells for Java v8.8.3 and Aspose.Cells for Java v8.9.0 are also included in this Aspose.Cells for Android v8.9.0.

 {{% /alert %}}